The world breaks everyone, and afterward, many are strong at the broken places.

 Me and Marin never miss the chance to go fishing now, and the others often join us when they can.

-And it is rarely about fishing…
+But it is rarely about fishing…

-True friendship with another is impossible unless one has first become a friend with one`s own self; it is only from that love that every other love is born.
+True friendship with another is impossible unless one has first become a friend with one`s own deepest self; it is only from that love that every other love is born.

-Seek it: search for that love, and search for that lost self!
+Seek it — search for that love, and search for that lost self.
 Go to the wild places, hear the forgotten music; visit the old world again.

 You may find that someone there is expecting you.